 The 24-year-old looked to counter each time Ham came in, and though she connected with a few short punches, the South Korean’s left hand was money, and Zamboanga consistently paid the price each time she overcommitted.

 Knowing that a striking battle would do her no good, Zamboanga changed levels and scored a takedown, but Ham used the fence to wall walk and get back in the clinch.
-From there, the Filipina threw occasional elbows and short punches, but that wasn’t enough to convince referee Muhammad Sulaiman to keep them in that position.
+From there, the Filipina threw occasional elbows and short punches, but that wasn’t enough to convince referee Mohamed Sulaiman to keep them in that position.

 Once they separated, “Lycan Queen” moved forward and connected with a solid overhand right, but Ham’s straight left continued to bother the Filipina up to the end of the round.